SvetlanaKhlobustova50809/tgbot_dbapi_postresql/README.md

 1) enter your data about an empty database in postgresql - name, port, password if available
 2) run the entire project using `__init__.py ` or run `models.py `
 3) launch `telegram.py`

+you should also install the following packages:
+`pip install pytelegrambotapi`